-In children’s ministry, our most important goal is to help families grow in faith.
-As an example, let’s look at the mighty oak tree proverbs.
+The mighty oak tree proverb is a great example of faith growth.
+And in children’s ministry, our most important goal is to help kids and families develop spiritually.
+So let’s take a look at the mighty oak tree proverb.

 In the forest, a small acorn falls to the ground.
 Four to six weeks later, the acorn sprouts into a small oak sapling.
 Throughout the next 20 to 30 years, it will grow into a mighty oak tree.
 Some live to be 500 or even 600 years old.